jekyll/jekyll/docs/_docs/collections.md

 Not everything is a post or a page.
 Maybe you want to document the various methods in your open source project, members of a team, or talks at a conference.
-Collections allow you to define a new type of document that behave like Pages or Posts do normally but which also have their own unique properties and namespace.
+Collections allow you to define a new type of document that behave like Pages or Posts do normally, but also have their own unique properties and namespace.

 ## Using Collections